ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-Python.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_python python_parameters --dependencies rclpy
+  ros2 pkg create --build-type ament_python --license Apache-2.0 python_parameters --dependencies rclpy

 Your terminal will return a message verifying the creation of your package ``python_parameters`` and all its necessary files and folders.